SolomonInformationTechnology/SolomonInformationTechnology-SIT-/README.md

 e)  It  make  project  available  at any  time   by using Advanced  Business.

-f)  WRIT  (Jdollar section) and  other WRIT players  are the  team   players
+f)  WRIT   and  other WRIT players  are the  team   players

 in SIT.